 I was so excited the day in 1997 when our obstetrician told us we were having twins.

-We had waited for them for just a little bit longer than some people do, as fertility was something that I had to work a little harder at than some other things I had set to accomplish in my our 25 and 26 years of life.
+We had waited for them for just a little bit longer than some people do, as fertility was something that I had to work a little harder at than some other people.

 We found out at about 20 weeks gestation that they were both boys, so from then on we set to naming them.

-As many can imagine, parenting them (let’s face it, being pregnant with them) has had its own set of challenges and rewards.
+As you can imagine, parenting them (let’s face it, being pregnant with them) had its own set of challenges and rewards.

 I’m not even going to go into potty training two toddlers at once or teaching two of them to drive at the same time.

-One thing I was never able to completely do was to parent them in a way where one of them was able to consistently ‘win’ at games we played together.
+One thing I was never able to completely do was to have one of them consistently ‘win’ at games we played together.

 We played a lot of board games (or ‘bored’ games as my husband and one of my sons tend to call them) as they were growing up.
 The person who won the game was always the person who ‘actually’ won the game.

 In Uno, we each tried our hardest to be the one to run out of cards first.
-In Monopoly Jr., the goal had something to do with Mickey Mouse, so that effort was put forth to win applied to that game as well.
+In Monopoly Jr., the goal had something to do with Mickey Mouse, so the effort that was put forth to win applied to that game as well.

-When they were about 4 years old, we got together with a childhood friend of mine whose son is about 6 months younger than they are.
+When our boys were about 4 years old, we got together with a childhood friend of mine whose son is about 6 months younger than them.